grassroot-ai/getting-started-checklist/README.md

 - [x] **Articulate a long term vision**.
 This is a simple and accessible articulation of why you're organising together.
 - [x] **Initial Collaborative Task**.
 This task should lower the barrier to entry.
-- [x] **Initial Announcement Event**.
+- [x] **Exciting Initial Announcement Event**.
 This event serves to spread the word and recruit participants.
-It is recommended to co-locate this event in a space where their might be a higher density of potential participants, for example: a conference.
+It is recommended to co-locate this event in a space where their might be a higher density of potential participants, for example: at a related conference.
+This initial excitement will start the momentum high.
 - [x] **Scheduled Regular Catch up Meetings**.
-This
+These meetings build community, keep momentum going, allow opportunities for feedback, and facilitate partnerships and collaboration.

 ### Collaboration Mediums